Larkin scores 2 in Red Wings’ 3-2 OT win over Sabres

 Red Wings: Placed G Thomas Greiss in NHL’s COVID-19 protocol and recalled G Calvin Pickard. … Assigned F Taro Hirose and D Luke Witkowski to the taxi squad with Pickard on Sunday.

-Sabres: Placed F Zemgus Girgensons (lower body), D Colin Murray (upper body), and G Ukko-Pekka Luukkonen (lower body) on injured reserve. … D Jacob Bryson (upper body) was scratched and will miss at least one more game after getting hurt in Saturday’s loss. … D Mattias Samuelsson made his season debut after being called up from the minors, and F Peyton Krebs returned from missing four games while on the COVID-19 protocol list.
+Sabres: Announced after the game that assistant Coach Jason Christie has been placed in the NHL’s COVID-19 Protocol. ...
+Placed F Zemgus Girgensons (lower body), D Colin Murray (upper body), and G Ukko-Pekka Luukkonen (lower body) on injured reserve. … D Jacob Bryson (upper body) was scratched and will miss at least one more game after getting hurt in Saturday’s loss. … D Mattias Samuelsson made his season debut after being called up from the minors, and F Peyton Krebs returned from missing four games while on the COVID-19 protocol list.

 UP NEXT